jvtcl/quant-clustering/Lecture20_ClusterAnalysis.md

 Conclusion
 ===
-- Cluster analysis is super flexible!
+#### Clustering is super flexible!
+There is no "one size fits all" approach.
-- There are many different ways to find groups in data (attribute and relational spaces, dissimilarities, hierarchies...)
-- Clustering benefits a wide variety of research objectives.

-#### When carrying out cluster analysis, **plan carefully** around your research objectives!

-- Always keep in mind:
+**Always design a cluster analysis with your own research aims in mind!**
   - Variable selection
-  - Comparing cases
+  - Representation of data (i.e., data reduction, transformation)
-  - Clustering method
+  - Clustering methods and their objectives
-  - Interpretation
+  - Cluster validation/interpretation